geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Her hills, where dark the olive woods extend,

-And the green boughs with fruits Hesperian bend ;
+And the green boughs with fruits Hesperian bend;

 Where the sweet rose, and starry jasmine spring,

-And frequent founts their liquid crystal fling ;
+And frequent founts their liquid crystal fling;